-"I will study after True Mother's visit to Taiwan," he replied and he concentrated even more on his outreach efforts.
-As a result, this young man brought 27 couples to receive the Blessing, including one village head and his wife.
+"I will study after True Mother's visit to Taiwan," he replied, concentrating even more on his outreach.
+As a result, this young man brought 27 couples to receive the Blessing, including one with a spouse who was a village head.
 In Taiwan, village heads represent 5,000 to 10,000 residents.
-The young man was able to dedicate this amazing result to Heaven.
+The young man was able to dedicate this amazing result to Heaven and was later asked to give his testimony.
 He and his younger sister's achievements serve as truly moving examples of the beautiful tradition of filial piety.

 The future of Cheon Il Guk is indeed filled with hope.
-The filial piety of the second and third generations for True Mother is akin to sunflowers following the sun's path across the skies.
+The filial piety of second and third generations for True Mother is akin to sunflowers following the sun's path across the skies.
 This filial devotion is truly a joyous gift.
 I was asked, "True Mother, how do you feel today at the conclusion of the Rally of Hope in Taiwan?"